cackle-rs/cackle/HOW_IT_WORKS.md

 * What object files and rlibs are being linked
 * What binary output (executable or shared object) is being produced

 We pass this information to the main cackle process.
+The main process stores this information for later analysis when the current `rustc` invocation finishes.
+The reason it doesn't analyse the linker invocation is because it needs the list of source files for the current crate, which we get from the deps file, which is written by rustc.

-It then analyses these to determine what APIs were used and by which crates.
+When `rustc` does finish, the parent process the analyses the `LinkInfo` to determine what APIs were used and by which crates.
 For more details on this analysis, see [API analysis](#api-analysis).

 If the output of the linker is a build script or a test, then we rename the output and put a shell script in its place.
 This lets us wrap build scripts and tests.

-If the main cackle process reports that all API permission checks passed, then our linker proxy exits with success.
-Otherwise it fails and cargo aborts the build process.

 ## Wrapping build scripts